kudobuilder/kudo/keps/0019-package-api-versioning.md

 - Visually simple
 - It can be known just from the package version whether or not it contains a certain operator-related feature or bug fix
+- Version is a combination of the application and operator in a single SemVer.

 ##### Cons